 Information and support on stillborn baby post-mortems

-Many women who suffer a stillbirth don't notice any changes and there is nothing that can be done to save their baby.
+Many women who suffer a stillbirth don't notice any changes.
 However, there are some things that you should look for during your pregnancy.

 Information and support for parents on coping with grief after having a stillborn baby.

 Parents get lots of information after a stillbirth and some of it can be confusing and hard to understand.
 Find some commonly used medical terms related to stillbirth here.

 How to support parents who have suffered a stillbirth, advice for family, friends and colleagues